 This will make sure the access to the resources are blocked until the device to be marked as compliant.
 Which means the Device Risk needs to be clear or have to be at the given state.

-You can get notified when the devices are not compliant using the
+Create Notifications in Intune Compliance Policies and you can get notified when the devices are not compliant

 Set the option Send email to end user and select an additional user as well.
 This can be your IT admin or helpdesk email address.